The first 90 days of a CEO in lockdown, featured by business publication UMi

 That’s exactly what happened to our CEO, Jon Pickering, who we welcomed to Tiger back in February 2020.
 Just weeks after his arrival, the UK was instructed by the government to enter into a nationwide lockdown to stop the spread of Covid-19.

-Speaking to business publication UMi, here is Jon’s advice on how business leaders can adapt during the most challenging of situations.
+Speaking to business publication UMi, here is Jon’s advice on how business leaders can adapt to hybrid working during the most challenging of situations.

 You’ve started a new job and can’t wait to get your teeth into the task.
 You arrive at the office armed with an array of business growth ambitions and critical objectives – alongside an eagerness to become immersed in the company culture.